 Counselors change lives.
 That’s why we’re committed to training multiculturally competent counselors.
-As a Clinical Mental Health Counseling master’s graduate, you’ll be ready to use your skills to help clients in a wide range of urban environments.
+As a Clinical Mental Health Counseling master’s graduate, you’ll be ready to use your skills to help clients in a wide range of diverse settings.

 The Clinical Mental Health Counseling concentration prepares students to become licensed professional counselors.
 Our alumni work in mental health clinics, counseling centers, universities and more.